DeViL303/MultiServer3-NautilusFork/README.md

 - It will scan all all sub folders recursively for LUA files and add all to the current task

 ### Options:
 - Parse Only: This will just run all LUA files through the compiler but with the argument -p enabled.
 Nothing will be compiled.
-This will log any syntax errors found in the text area.
+This will log any syntax errors found to the gui text area.
-- Strip Debug Info: When compiling LUA to LUAC this option adds the argument -s which will remove extra debug information that could make it eaiser to decompile later - stripping this potentially makies modification more difficult and adds a small bit of security.
+- Strip Debug Info: When compiling LUA to LUAC this option adds the argument -s which will remove extra debug information that could make it eaiser to decompile later - stripping this potentially makes future modification more difficult and adds a small bit of security.

 <h2 align="center">
    Tool 5: Home LUAC Decompiler